axlecoffee/guildbot/SETUP.md

 - **logChannelId** - channel used for general logs.

 - **appChannelId** - channel used for membership application logs.
-Can be the same or seperate as the default log channel.
+Can be the same or separate as the default log channel.

 - **queueChannelId** - channel used for the invite queue feature - when a member is to be invited, a message gets sent in this channel with their name and an easy to copy command for staff members to use.
 After they are invited, the message for that member can be easily deleted via a button.